welovepinball/ball-balance/documentation/RPi Setup from Scratch.md

 4. Install FadeCandy server using directions on this page: https://learn.adafruit.com/1500-neopixel-led-curtain-with-raspberry-pi-fadecandy/fadecandy-server-setup

+## Install the game and run

-5. Download the latest repository for our ICB type game, and it ends up in a directory named "ball-balance":
+1. Download the latest repository for the game, and it ends up in a directory named "ball-balance":
    ```sh
    git clone https://github.com/welovepinball/ball-balance.git
    ```

-6. Navigate to ball-balance directory:
+2. Navigate to ball-balance directory:
    ```sh
    cd ball-balance
    ```

-7. Run game (<kbd>Esc</kbd> to exit):
+3. Run the game (press <kbd>Esc</kbd> to exit):
    ```sh
    python3 game.py
    ```